Equestrian events at the Summer Olympics: Return of equestrian competition

 Equestrian competition was dropped from the 1904 Olympic Games, and owed its return to Count Clarence von Rosen, Master of the Horse to the King of Sweden, for bringing it back.
 The 1906 IOC Congress agreed to his proposal to add dressage, eventing, and show jumping to the program of the upcoming 1908 Olympic Games in London.
 However, due to problems with the newly formed International Horse Show Committee, they were not introduced until the 1912 Games in Stockholm and only a polo event was held in 1908.
-These three disciplines would be held at every Summer Olympic Games through to the present day.
+These three disciplines have been held at every Summer Olympic Games since then.

 Participation of non-officers and women

 Until the 1952 Summer Olympics, only commissioned military officers and "gentlemen" were permitted to compete in the Olympic equestrian disciplines, which had the effect of excluding all women and all men serving in the military but not holding officers' commissions.
 An exception was the hacks and hunter combined event at the 1900 Olympics, in which three women competed.

 In 1952, however, all men were permitted to compete in all equestrian disciplines, and women were permitted to compete in Dressage.
 Women were later permitted to compete in Jumping in 1956 and in Eventing in 1964.
 Since then, equestrianism has been one of the very few Olympic sports in which men and women compete with and directly against one another.
-In team competition, teams may have any blend of male and female competitors, and are not required to have minimum numbers of either sex; countries are free to choose the best riders, irrespective of sex.
+In team competition, teams may have any blend of male and female competitors and are not required to have minimum numbers of either sex; countries are free to choose the best riders, regardless of gender.